Best Of bags

 Rating: 9.4/10 · Price: $295

 The 4-way top: This is where people get divided.
-I love a 4-way top — it’s clean, simple, and clubs slide in and out without getting tangled.
-If you’re the type who needs every club in its own slot, look at the Sun Mountain.
-But in my experience, 14-way tops cause more club-grabbing headaches than they solve.
+A cleaner 4-way top still works well for golfers who want simpler club movement and less visual clutter.
+If you’re the type who needs every club in its own slot, look at the Sun Mountain instead.
+The tradeoff is straightforward: more separation usually means more bulk.

 2. Ping Hoofer Lite — The Walker’s Dream